vedderb/vesc_express/vesc_pkg/lvgl_waveshare_175_demo/README.md

 - Automatic profile restoration after display or controller restart
 - One-second telemetry timeout so stale values are not displayed as current

-## BMS

-This package has no BMS functions.
-It does not scan, connect, configure, balance, or display BMS cell data.

-The battery gauge can read an existing standard VESC BMS state-of-charge value from the network.
-If none is available, it estimates charge from controller input voltage.
-This is display-only behavior.

 ## Profiles

 Profiles can limit motor current, speed, duty cycle, and power.
 They are applied